 Because the CCD is a 501c3 organization, we enjoy special tax benefits.
 As a CCD chorister, your vehicle mileage to and from rehearsals, performances, and other CCD functions is tax deductible.
+Out-of-pocket costs for refreshments provided for break-time treats are tax deductible.
 Any choristers’ donations or patronages (in excess of the regular cost of tickets) are tax deductible to the extent permitted by law.

 Tickets ordered online or by mail will be held at the door; there will be no mailed tickets.
 We have open seating except for patrons, who have reserved, front-section seating.
 Further information about ticket sales will be provided closer to the time of our concerts.

-Our Executive Director, Diane Linn, will send the CCD Wednesday Notes to all chorus members each Wednesday during our fall and spring seasons with information for the next rehearsal.
+Our Executive Director will send the CCD Wednesday Notes to all chorus members each Wednesday during our fall and spring seasons with information for the next rehearsal.

-We welcome all new chorus members, both men and women, if you have friends who would like to join the chorus, and we especially encourage recruitment of experienced singers.
-Please refer prospective choristers to our website, in particular to Membership/Register, and our mission statement under About Us, and note our registration deadlines.
+We welcome all new chorus members, if you have friends who would like to join the chorus, and we especially encourage recruitment of experienced singers.
+Please refer prospective choristers to our website, in particular to Join Us and to our mission statement under About Us.
+Note our registration deadlines.

-We offer ad cards to our singers to assist with concert ticket sales.
-Details about availability of the cards will be sent by email to chorus members.
+We offer 4″ x 6″ ad cards to our singers to assist with concert ticket sales.
+Details about availability of the cards will be sent in our Wednesday Notes to chorus members.

-To register and pay: Please see the registration form on our site for instructions.
-The deadline for registration is Sunday, September 17, at the conclusion of the rehearsal.
+To register and pay: Please see the registration form under Join Us on our site for instructions.
+Please pay dues (see Singers’ Costs, above) anytime between now and our deadline for registration, at the conclusion of the second rehearsal.
 Singers who would like to register after this date should contact firstname.lastname@example.org to inquire about late registration and ordering music individually.
-Please register and pay dues in advance to be assured of having your scores by the first rehearsal; however, we may have a limited number of extra scores at the first rehearsal, available on a first-come, first-served basis.
+Please register and pay dues in advance to be assured of having your scores by the first rehearsal; however, we will a limited number of extra scores at the first and second rehearsals, available on a first-come, first-served basis upon payment of dues.